bmdcpp/bmdc/README.md

 ### Optional dependencies

+- xattr ( Note: for storing hashes beside files to not always re-hash )
 - libtar (Note: For Backup/Restore options )
-- libnotify >= 0.4.1 ( Note: For popups notifications )
-- xattr ( Note: for storing hashes beside files to not always re-hash )

 ## Compiling and installing
 =======